StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/from_unixtime.md

 ## Parameters

 - `unix_timestamp`: the UNIX timestamp you want to convert.
 It must be of the BIGINT type.
-If the specified timestamp is less than 0 or larger than(???), NULL will be returned.
-That is, the range for timestamp is `1970-01-01 00:00:00` to `9999-12-31 11:59:59`.
+If the specified timestamp is less than 0 or larger than 253402243199, NULL will be returned.
+That is, the range for timestamp is `1970-01-01 00:00:00` to `9999-12-30 11:59:59`(varies because of timezone).

 - `string_format`: the required time format.